janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 📖

-This code is a data processing pipeline implemented using Apache Beam.
+`Beam.py` code is a data processing pipeline implemented using Apache Beam.
 It reads data from an input file, performs cleaning and filtering operations, and writes the results to two separate BigQuery tables based on specific conditions.

 The pipeline consists of the following steps: